UF-COP-3053-Group/COP-3503-Project/Readme.md

 The basic breakdown of responsibilities:

-Justin : Parser, Calculator class , Constant
+Justin : Parser, Calculator, Constant, and Main

 Ian : Exponent (which was later made a member function of all the Number subclasses) and Tokenizer , Rational class constructors